-Each intensive gives a brief summary of medicinal uses for the wild plants we will harvest.
-A great deal more information, case study stories, and instruction around appropriate uses, dosages, and applications will be shared during the harvesting time.
+Each intensive gives a great deal of medicinal uses for the wild plants harvested, in addition to case study stories, and instruction around appropriate uses, dosages, and applications.

 There's so much medicine available in the winter!
 Rain or shine, we'll don our harvesting outfits and gather nature's remedies.

 Western Red Cedar - Thuja plicata, is best known for its ability to kill certain bacteria and fungi.
-Cedar is also a powerful immune system stimulant.
+Cedar is a powerful immune-system stimulant.
 Learn why the indigenous peoples of the area revered cedar and utilized it in their ceremonies, food preparation, lodging, and communication.
 We'll harvest cedar tips, make smudge bundles and medicine, and learn how to best employ this valuable tree.

 Fir Resin - one of my favorite herbal medicines to gather.
 The resin of all firs and pines are used to relieve fungal infections including ringworm, cradle cap and athlete's foot.
 In addition, the resin is anti-microbial.
 It functions well alone or in formulas in soap, salves, and the like.

 Usnea spp. is a lichen that is traditionally utilized as a potent herbal antibiotic, both internally and externally.
 Usnea needs special care to release the medicine.
 We will gather usnea and process it for medicine.